QasimK/programmers-compendium/linux/nginx.md

 add_header X-XSS-Protection $x_xss_protection always;
 ```

+> TODO: X-XSS-Protection has been superseded with Content Security Policys \(CSPs\).

 ## Servers

 Servers can be configured inside `/etc/nginx/sites-available/`, but a symlink should be created inside `/etc/nginx/sites-enabled/` for them to become active.